© Copyright 2012, T. Stanfill Benns; revised 2023 (All emphasis within quotes is the author’s unless indicated otherwise.)

 Bible scholars comment on the Apocalypse

-Although there is much in the Apocalypse and its commentaries that can be interpreted as favoring a small flock and faithful bishop in the latter days, the depth of commentary necessary to present this information constrains us to the following for the time being.
+Although there is much in the Apocalypse and its commentaries that can be interpreted as favoring a small flockin the latter days, the depth of commentary necessary to present this information constrains us to the following for the time being.
 Entire books have been written on just the evaluation of Chapter 12 from the Apocalypse alone.
 We will review what some of these authors have to say below.

-Abbe Fouard writes of Philadelphia’s bishop: “Jesus will supply what is wanting in this humble pastor; He will reveal Himself in him, as one holding the key to men’s souls, opening and closing them at will,” with his heavenly key (“St. John and the Close of the Apostolic Age”).
+Abbe Fouard writes of Philadelphia’s bishop: “Jesus will supply what is wanting in this humble pastor; He will reveal Himself in him, as one holding the key to men’s souls, opening and closing them at will,” with his heavenly key (St. John and the Close of the Apostolic Age).
 Despite this church’s weakness, Rev. Haydock says, “I [Christ] have given My blessing to your labors.
 You shall, not withstanding all your adversaries, eventually succeed.”
+And among all his many attributes, Ven.
+Neumann seems best known for his humility.

 Apoc.
 3:9: To the Philadelphia Church is promised: